Nick Lammé, our Harvey Houston evangelist, shares the following encouraging report:

 When the woman opened her door to me, I introduced myself, offered my sincere condolences for her loss and invited her out to the event.
 The reaction was not what I expected.
 She began by telling me how she was not interested in religion, nor did she have any desire to be associated with any religious people.
 Then she made it very clear that in her mind, religion was a very “negative thing.”
 All I could do was tell her how sorry I was that she felt that way.

 I persisted in trying to open up some form of positive conversation and did succeed in getting her to converse a bit.
 I explained that it wasn’t church and that the speaker was a licensed counselor.
 She was intrigued by the topic of grieving and community.

-Finally, she asked me, "This isn't a religious service, is it?" to which I responded that we save all the singing and other liturgical excitement for Sunday.
-So, no, it wasn't a religious service.
+Finally, she said to me, “This isn’t a religious service, is it?” to which I responded that we save all the singing and other liturgical excitement for Sunday.
+So, no, it wasn’t a religious service.
 That made her much more comfortable and she said she would think about it.

 And so she did.
 And she showed up to the event with Trish, the Water Board member.
 That evening, she even interacted with Rev. Miller during the event and spent 25 minutes speaking to him afterward.
 It was clear that the Lord opened a real door that night.
 She took our gift bag and left smiling.
 It appears as though the Lord is opening doors for further ministry, and not only with this woman.
 Please pray for her that the Lord will open her heart to his Word and soften her to the gospel.